 What Is a Request Letter?

-A Request Letter is a written document sent to the person or company that can help the letter writer with their troubles and issues.
+A Request Letter is a written document sent to the person or company that can help the sender of the letter solve various troubles and issues.
 Whether you need to borrow money from an acquaintance, ask your teacher for another chance to pass an exam, or arrange a meeting with someone, consider this letter to make a formal and concise request which will demonstrate your serious intentions and illustrate the problem you are facing.

-Check out our library below for more Letter of Request templates and samples.
+Check out our library below to browse printable Letter of Request templates and samples.
 Use available Request Letter formats to customize the document and make it suit your situation.

 If you politely express your wishes while knowing the recipient of the letter is able to help you, a Request Letter template modified to your personal needs will be successful.
 The documents below are commonly used to ask business partners, colleagues, teachers, and potential associates for their help, including financial contributions:

 - Donation Request Letter.
 Send a message to potential donors of your charity - individuals and companies alike - to ask them whether they are interested in making a one-time donation or donate to your organization multiple times, usually in exchange for a gift card or an invitation to the charitable event.